DefinitelyTyped/DefinitelyTyped/types/gapi.client.speech-v1beta1/readme.md

 is the parent resource, without the operations collection id.
 */
 await gapi.client.operations.list({  });

 /*
+Starts asynchronous cancellation on a long-running operation.
+The server makes a best effort to cancel the operation, but success is not guaranteed.
+If the server doesn't support this method, it returns `google.rpc.Code.UNIMPLEMENTED`.
+Clients can use Operations.GetOperation or other methods to check whether the cancellation succeeded or whether the operation completed despite cancellation.
+On successful cancellation, the operation is not deleted; instead, it becomes an operation with an Operation.error value with a google.rpc.Status.code of 1, corresponding to `Code.CANCELLED`.
+*/
+await gapi.client.operations.cancel({ name: "name",  });

+/*
 Performs asynchronous speech recognition: receive results via the